JJoeDev/Trail-monkey/README.md

 # Trail-monkey

-## I allow everyone to update this mod and submit it to the github as ill be gone from modding for a while
+## I allow everyone to update this mod and submit it to this github as ill be gone from modding for a while

 Gives your monkey a trail (client only)